+The IIA clause setting out this obligation is also known as an expropriation clause.

 The IIA clause setting out this obligation is also known as an umbrella clause.

-316 UNCITRAL.
+UNCITRAL.
 2014.
 Rules on Transparency in Treaty-based Investor-State Arbitration, Art.
 3.